RedisLabs/redislabs-docs/content/rdi/installation/pacemaker.md

 sudo pcs property set stonith-enabled=false
 ```

-To learn how to verify that the cluster is working correctly, see [Validating the installation](#validating-the-installation).
+See [Validating the installation](#validating-the-installation) how to check that the cluster is running correctly.

-### CentOS Stream 8, RHEL 8, & Rocky Linux 8
+### CentOS Stream 8/RHEL 8/Rocky 8

 Repeat the following steps on each of the VMs that will run the Debezium Server:

-#### Configure RHEL & Rocky Linux repository
+#### Configure the repository in RHEL 8/Rocky 8

+> Note: This step is not needed for CentOS Stream 8

-if you're using RHEL or Rocky Linux, add the high availability repository to your package manager to obtain Pacemaker binaries:
+Add the HA repository to your package manager to obtain Pacemaker binaries:

 ```bash
 sudo dnf config-manager --set-enabled ha
 ```

-This step is not needed for CentOS Stream 8

 #### Install Pacemaker and dependencies